MarkNenadov/wonderful_insights/dev/kotlin.md

 Tools
 =====

-* kslint (also intellij plugin) https://pinterest.github.io/ktlint/latest/
+* ktlint (also intellij plugin) https://pinterest.github.io/ktlint/latest/.
+To get maximum benefit from this IntelliJ plugin, in the ktlint IntelliJ settings page, be sure to check off "Run klint --format on save"

 Books
 =====